Moodle-teamCSUSM/project-documentation/README.md

 ##### A social network that combines several social feeds into one.

 The project will incorporate many social networks and allow a user to view feed (by their own sorting).
 A user can sign into their twitter account, facebook account, instagram account and more and receive a centralized feed from all of them.
-When a user wishes to post, They may set a default setting to post to particular, or all, of the social netwroks they are signed into.
+When a user wishes to post, They may set a default setting to post to particular, or all, of the social networks they are signed into.
 Possible APIs include each network's API for integration, Analytics integration (along with customized analytics for our own use), others as needed..

 #### Option 2 - Recreation of BeerHopper